 Day 8: Sunrise Masada, Ein Gedi, + The Dead Sea

-Trekking to the Masada Fortress is considered an unforgettable experience but it’s at the top of an isolated rock plateau in the middle of the Judean Desert and we were there during a heat wave that hit the high 40s.
+Trekking to the Masada Fortress is considered an unforgettable experience for your itinerary of Israel.
+Unfortunately it’s at the top of an isolated rock plateau in the middle of the Judean Desert and we were there during a heat wave that hit the high 40s.
 After hearing fellow travellers describing a day visit as “broiling in the depths of hell,” we decided that the sunrise excursion was the only way we might make it out alive.
 PLUS we could get picked in Jerusalem and dropped off in Tel Aviv.
 High five for maximum efficiency!

 + Masada Fortress: Prepare yourself to ascend the 700-steps (in the dark!) winding up the Snake Path to where the Masada Fortress towers over the Negev desert.
 It’s a experience you won’t soon forget because you’ll experience mild PTSD every time you climb stairs afterward.
 But I guess the uninterrupted view was worth it…Ok, it was pretty impressive!